luballe/linux_monitoring_log/README.md

-# Installation sequence and script for monitoring CPU, memory, disk reads, disk writes, network in and network out.
+# Installation sequence and script for monitoring debian systems CPU, memory, disk reads, disk writes, network in and network out.

 Suggestions and pull requests are very welcome